aver-d/mpd-fzf/README.md

 Tracks are formatted as "Artist - Track {Album} (MM:SS)", defaulting to the filename if there's insufficient information.

-mpd-fzf may be useful extension to an mpd client such as [ncmpc][ncmpc] or [ncmpcpp][ncmpcpp].
+mpd-fzf may be a useful companion to an mpd client such as [ncmpc][ncmpc] or [ncmpcpp][ncmpcpp].
 Tracks selected in fzf will pop up on the main client's playlist in another terminal.

 ## Usage